Anyone can get lung cancer

 We need to get better at finding and treating lung cancer

-- Lung cancer is the leading cause of cancer death, regardless of gender or ethnicity, taking about 152,000 American lives each year.1
+- Lung cancer is the leading cause of cancer death, regardless of gender, taking about 127,000 American lives each year.1

-- More lives are lost to lung cancer than to colorectal, breast, and prostate cancers combined.1
+- More lives are lost to lung cancer than to colorectal and pancreatic cancers combined.1

 - Lung cancer has been the leading cancer killer of women since 1987, killing almost 1.4 times as many women as breast cancer.1,3

-- Only 22% of all people diagnosed with lung cancer will survive 5 years or more, BUT if it’s caught before it spreads, the chance for 5-year survival improves dramatically.1
+- Only 25% of all people diagnosed with lung cancer will survive 5 years or more, BUT if it’s caught before it spreads, the chance for 5-year survival improves dramatically.4

 Lung cancer research needs investment that matches the impact of the disease

-- Only 6% of federal government dollars spent on cancer research are spent on lung cancer research.4
+- Only 6% of federal government dollars spent on cancer research are spent on lung cancer research.5

 - Siegal DA, et al. Proportion of never smokers among men and women with lung cancer in 7 US states.
 JAMA Oncol.
 2021 Feb 1; 7(2): 302-304. doi: 10.1001/jamaoncol.2020.6362.